THE FEAST OF TABERNACLES

 But as the Lord settles down to rest in us, and we learn to rest in Him, we exalt Him.
 It is a natural transition from self-centeredness to Christ-centeredness.
 The Holy Spirit possesses infinite wisdom.
 He knows precisely how to move each of us from the bondage of self-love and self-will into the wonderful liberty of love for God and for performing God’s will.

-“Sing unto the Lord; for he hath done excellent things: this is known in all the earth.”
+“Sing unto the Lord; for he has done excellent things: this is known in all the earth.”

 For the first time, perhaps, we understand and appreciate the fact that the Glory of God fills the whole earth.
 Satan strives to keep the saints concentrating on his wicked antics in the earth, on the increasing wickedness, perversity, and foulness of the deeds of people, so we will not perceive God’s Glory.

-And every creature which is in heaven and on the earth, and under the earth, and such as are in the sea, and all that are in them, heard I saying, Blessing, and honour, and glory, and power, be unto him that sitteth upon the throne, and unto the Lamb for ever and ever.
+And every creature which is in heaven and on the earth and under the earth and such as are in the sea, and all that are in them, I heard saying: “Blessing and honor and glory and power be to Him who sits on the throne, and to the Lamb, forever and ever!”
 (Revelation 5:13)

 While we are immature, our first thought is to flee from the earth and its corruptions and to escape to the spirit Paradise where all is holy, pure, peaceful, joyous.
 It is absolutely true that we always should keep our heart and our hope in Heaven where Jesus sits at the right hand of God.
 Now, in addition, the Spirit of God anoints our eyes so we may be able to behold the Glory of God in the earth as well as in Heaven.